 Red Devil Costume – Shop Sliver Glitter Boots – Shop Sliver Costume Gloves – Shop

 Brown Wig – Shop Silver Coin Bracelet x 2 - Shop

 The accents on the costume required a little crafting on our part.
 We used one of our favorite crafting materials—duct tape!
 Rolls and strips of magazine paper were used as the base and duct tape provided the substance and coloring.
-We adhered the duct tape pieces to the jump suit using double sided tape and satety pins.
+We adhered the duct tape pieces to the jumpsuit using double-sided tape and safety pins.